The Magical Number Seven: An Unexpected Dimensional Threshold in Quantum Communication Complexity

 Note, that Alice and Bob can use in their protocol whichever (pure) set of $d$-dimensional states, related to Bob's data.
 However, only a specific choice of such a set can give the maximal value of $\Delta_d$.

-{\it Maximal value of $\Delta_d $ for TQS.--- } To search for the optimal strategy using TQS, that is for the optimal set of states $|\phi_{y_0,y_1}\rangle$, and measurement bases dependent on $x_1$, which maximize $\Delta_d $ of (\ref{racc}), we have used SDPs in a see-saw method \cite{WW01, PV10}, iterating between running an SDP over the state preparations of Bob, and then over the measurements of Alice.
+{\it Maximal value of $\Delta_d $ for transmission of a quantum system.--- } To search for the optimal strategy using transmission of a quantum system, that is for the optimal set of states $|\phi_{x_0,x}\rangle$, and measurement bases dependent on $y$, which maximize $\Delta_d $ of (\ref{racc}), we have used SDPs in a see-saw method \cite{WW01, PV10}, iterating between running an SDP over the state preparations of Alice, and then over the measurements of Bob.
 Such a procedure performs optimization from within the set of valid quantum states and measurements, and is therefore not guaranteed to return a globally optimal value of $\Delta_d$.
 The see-saw method only provides a lower bound on $\Delta_d$.
-In table \ref{tab:1} we compare the performance in $\mathbb{G}_d$ by means of TQS ($\Delta_d^{QS}$) and the performance of EACC ($\Delta_d^{Ent}$), achieved by maximal violation of the CGLMP inequality as discussed earlier.
+In table \ref{tab:1} we compare the performance in $\mathbb{G}_d$ by means of transmission of a quantum system ($\Delta_d^{QS}$) and the performance of entanglement assisted classical communication ($\Delta_d^{Ent}$), achieved by maximal violation of the CGLMP inequality as discussed earlier.
 Furthermore, we also give the performance $\Delta_d^{ML}$ in $\mathbb{G}_d$ obtained from classical communication assisted by the stronger-than-quantum correlations obtained from imposing only the principle of Macroscopic Locality \cite{NW10} (the first NPA hierarchy level).
-In addition, a recent method to bound the quantum set of probability distributions by hierarchies of dimensionally constrained quantum correlations \cite{NV14} allows us to find also upper bounds on $\Delta_d$.
+In addition, a recent method to bound the quantum set of probability distributions by hierarchies of dimensionally constrained quantum correlations \cite{NV15} allows us to find also upper bounds on $\Delta_d$.